sichuu/Mini-Adventure-Game/README.md

-# Mini-Adventure-Game
+# 🌲 Mini Adventure Game

+Welcome to the text-based adventure game where your choices shape the story!
-A short text-based adventure game written in python.
-Explore different paths, different story with multiple endings.
+Explore different paths, meet fun characters, and discover multiple endings.

+---

+## Features
+-  Interactive story with multiple choices
+-  Simple and beginner-friendly Python code
+-  Replayable with different outcomes
+-  Runs directly in the terminal (no extra setup needed)